zappa/Zappa/README.md

         "prebuild_script": "your_module.your_function", // Function to execute before uploading code
         "profile_name": "your-profile-name", // AWS profile credentials to use.
 Default 'default'.
 Removing this setting will use the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables instead.
         "project_name": "MyProject", // The name of the project as it appears on AWS.
 Defaults to a slugified `pwd`.
+        "provisioned_concurrency": 5, // Number of pre-initialized execution environments to keep warm.
+Default null (disabled).
+Provisioned concurrency can only be configured on a published version or alias, so Zappa maintains a "provisioned-concurrency" alias automatically: each `zappa update`/`deploy` configures it on the new version, waits for it to become Ready, then repoints the alias (and cleans up the old version's config) — and points API Gateway at it via `apigateway_lambda_qualifier` unless you've overridden that setting.
+Cannot be combined with `snap_start` (AWS doesn't support SnapStart with provisioned concurrency), and cannot exceed `lambda_concurrency` if that's also set.
         "remote_env": "s3://my-project-config-files/filename.json", // optional file in s3 bucket containing a flat json object which will be used to set custom environment variables.
         "role_name": "MyLambdaRole", // Name of Zappa execution role.
 Default <project_name>-<env>-ZappaExecutionRole.
 To use a different, pre-existing policy, you must also set manage_roles to false.
         "role_arn": "arn:aws:iam::12345:role/app-ZappaLambdaExecutionRole", // ARN of Zappa execution role.
 Default to None.
 To use a different, pre-existing policy, you must also set manage_roles to false.
 This overrides role_name.
 Use with temporary credentials via GetFederationToken.